LoboArkano/ror-social-scaffold/README.md

-# Scaffold for social media app with Ruby on Rails
+# Social Media Website

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+> This project consist in a social media web application with features that includes sending friendship invitations, accepting or declining them.
+Also the capacity of creating posts and liking them.

 ## Built With

-- Ruby v2.7.0
+- Ruby v2.7.1
-- Ruby on Rails v5.2.4
+- Ruby on Rails v5.2.3

 ## Live Demo